awbuana/sleepsocial/DOCUMENTATION/SYSTEM-DESIGN.md

 #### 3.5.
 Memcached
 Memcached is used as a distributed caching layer to improve the performance of data retrieval.

-Identity Cache: It stores frequently accessed identity-related data.
-When the API needs user identity information, it first checks Memcached.
+Identity Cache: It stores frequently accessed models data.
+When the API needs model information, it first checks Memcached.

 Reduced Database Load: By serving data from cache, it reduces the load on MySQL, making the system more responsive.

 #### 3.6.
 Redis
-Redis is utilized for its high-speed data structures, making it ideal for real-time operations.
+Redis is utilized for its high-speed data structures, making it ideal for our leaderboards data.

 Feeds and Leaderboards: It is specifically used for building and serving user feeds and global/friends leaderboards.
 Its in-memory nature allows for very fast read/write operations crucial for these dynamic features.

 Job Consumer Interaction: Job consumers write processed sleep data to Redis to update these feeds and leaderboards.
+Consumer also discard expired logs lazily during read.

 #### 3.7.
 MySQL
 MySQL serves as the primary relational database for durable data storage.